 Here are the roads which are being affected by roadworks starting in Harrogate this week

-Drivers in and around Harrogate will have a number of roadworks which could affect their journeys to watch out for this week, from October 3.
+Drivers in Harrogate will have a number of roadworks which could affect their journeys to watch out for this week, from October 10.

 Motorists could be set for some disruption and delays to their journeys this week with a number of roadworks set to take place.